-Marinating a chicken overnight in buttermilk and spices is a very traditional method in the southern USA prior to frying.
+My buttermilk marinade recipe produces a Buttermilk Roast Chicken with extra crispy skin and tender, juicy meat that falls off the bone.
+The perfect blend of herbs and spices make this Buttermilk Roast Chicken a mouthwatering favorite of my family, I make this roasted chicken recipe again and again and we never get tired of it.
+Marinating a chicken overnight in a buttermilk marinade and spices is a very traditional method in the southern USA prior to frying.
 The buttermilk, salt, and other spices act as a brine to really infuse a tremendous amount of flavor into the chicken.
-Producing a very tender, juicy and delicious roast chicken.

 -Truss the chicken and place in a large freezer bag.
 For trussing instructions go ‘HERE’

 -Combine all remaining ingredients in a bowl and mix well